firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt2.md

 That was a lot of refactoring.
 Let's make a get commit.
 And what else can we approve about this controller?
 It's looking really good.
 So far.
 One thing is in the prams hash.
 [00:30:00] Typically we use symbols and knot strings, so we'll follow that convention and be consistent about it.

 You can use them interchangeably only in the prams hash, nowhere else.
-Most hashes, you can't just interchangeably use strings and symbols, but the special rails, hashes of prams and a couple of others, you can.
+Most hashes, you can't just interchangeably use strings and symbols, but the special Rails, hashes of prams and a couple of others, you can.
 Um, that looks good.
 [00:30:30] All right.
 This is looking great.
 Lemme make one more commit here.
 Refactor.

 Lets say modernized controller.
 All right.
 Now there's one major topic left to talk about, and that is the following.
 I can, in my [00:31:00] forms, I'm going to demonstrate this with a form, like a plain old HTML form.
 And I'm going to say just form for now.
 I'm going to have a button to submit this form, and so we're going to keep it as simple as we can.